skip to main content

 Our Commitment to Diversity and Inclusion

-Our Diversity & Inclusion Committee in collaboration with other teams across the organisation are working towards achieving the actions and goals outlined in our Equal Employment Opportunity Diversity and Inclusion Action Plan 2019 -2021.
+Our Diversity & Inclusion Committee collaborates with other teams to achieve the goals of our Equal Employment Opportunity Diversity and Inclusion Action Plan 2019 -2021.

-We are committed to creating an inclusive and thriving workplace culture that celebrates differences in all its forms.
-Georges River Council will ensure employees do not face unnecessary barriers to participating in or realising their potential in employment.
+We are committed to creating an inclusive and thriving workplace culture.
+We ensure our employees face no barriers to realising their potential.

 Youth Inclusion

-Council has committed to attracting, recruiting, developing and retaining youth (under 25) and young professionals (35 and under) by investing in a Youth and Young Professional Plan.
-We will ensure we develop a talent pipeline for the future, which will enable effective succession and workforce planning, enabling Council to employ and retain individuals with fresh ideas, new experiences and diverse perspectives.
+Council has committed to attracting, recruiting, developing and retaining youth and young professionals.
+We do this by investing in a Youth and Young Professional Plan.
+We are developing a talent pipeline to enable effective succession and workforce planning.
+This will help Council employ people with fresh ideas and diverse perspectives.

 Disability Inclusion

-Council is committed to having an inclusive workplace where people with disability have equal access to employment and development opportunities.
-By developing a Disability Inclusion Action Plan (DIAP) Council aims to attract, recruit, develop and retain people with disability.
-In line with the DIAP, Council is committed to making our community more inclusive and accessible for everyone.
+Council is committed to a providing employment and development opportunities for people with disability.
+As part of our Disability Inclusion Action Plan (DIAP), we aim to attract, recruit, develop and retain people with disability.
+The goal of the DIAP Council is to make our community inclusive and accessible for everyone.

 Multicultural Inclusion

-Through the Culturally and Linguistically Diverse (CALD) Employee Plan, we aim to increase the representation of people from culturally and linguistically diverse backgrounds in our workforce.
-The plan values and embraces the skills, perspectives and experiences of CALD employees to assist with providing culturally appropriate programs within Council.
-Council aims to celebrate the cultural and linguistic diversity of our people, provide a culturally safe and inclusive workplace and have a positive impact on social cohesion.
+We have a Culturally and Linguistically Diverse (CALD) Employee Plan.
+This aims to increase the number of people from diverse backgrounds in our workforce.
+CALD employees help us provide culturally appropriate programs within Council.
+We aim to provide a culturally safe and inclusive workplace.

 Mature Age Inclusion